yuxjiang/ASD_HUGE/README.md

-# ASD_HUGE
+# ASD Hum.
+Genet.
-Code for the ASD project submitted to Human Genomics
+Code for the ASD project submitted to Human Genetics.